neel2571/QPyTorch/README.md

 For example: `value x -> x*scale -> Posit(x*scale) -> x`
 * Support Tanh approximation with Posit and correction of error:
 When `x` is in a posit format with es = 0 => `Sigmoid(x) = (x XOR 0x8000) >> 2 => PositTanh(x) = 2 · Sigmoid(2x) − 1 `
-* More number formats (Table lookup, log2 system ...,  and new rounding modes will be supported on new versions).
+* More number formats (Table lookup, log2 system ...,  and new rounding modes) are currently supported in this versions, please see the tutorial below for how to use them.
 #### Currently under development and update to support more number formats and schemes.
 ---
 ### Demo and tutorial:
 * Approximate Tanh Function with Posit is presented at `examples/tutorial/test_posit_func.ipynb`
 * Most functionalities can be tested by using the notebooks in posit tutorials: ./examples/tutorial/
 * Notebook demo training Cifar10 with vanilla Posit 8 bit: `examples/tutorial/CIFAR10_Posit_Training_Example.ipynb`
+* Repository contains more sample training and inference code of Vision (include Object detection on COCO dataset) and Language models [Sample Inference and Training code](https://github.com/minhhn2910/conga2022)
 * Demo of DCGAN Cifar10 training with Posit 8 bit: [Google Colab Link](https://colab.research.google.com/drive/10kquzBx5tY8B5LYaxHab3HnR2lBwhwSl?usp=sharing)
 * Demo of DCGAN Lsun inference using Posit 6 bit and Approximate Tanh : [Google Colab Link](https://colab.research.google.com/drive/1jNjpRTXffF1cLhV22Zzhd7LdgaZ8K_aP?usp=sharing)
 * Demo of applying posit 6 bits & 8 bits to [ALBERT](https://huggingface.co/ktrapeznikov/albert-xlarge-v2-squad-v2) for Question Answering Task: [GoogleColab Demo](https://colab.research.google.com/drive/1t2bsoQb4oI-Lind_ORzroyv8X2H78cdn?usp=sharing)
+* Demo of using table lookup to simulate a customized format on GPT-2 model for text generation : [Google Colab Demo Link](https://colab.research.google.com/drive/1bpuqhfAxcvStS-K7IDyhdhjZPP9-lZ94?usp=sharing)

 If you find this repo useful, please cite our paper(s) listed below.
 The below also explain the terms and usage of Posit's enhancements (exponent bias and tanh function).
 ```